calebwoods/calebwoods.github.io/_posts/2015-08-11-advanced-arel-cheat-sheet.md

 Also check out [scuttle.io](http://www.scuttle.io/) as a further resource to translate SQL to Arel.

+**Note** Arel is considered an internal API for ActiveRecord and can change between major Rails versions.
 ### Setup

 My examples assume a Rails 4.2 application and a single `Post` model with 2 attributes `title` and `published_date`, [gist](https://gist.github.com/calebwoods/af61c6af057067f55a27).